grandeljay/modified-consistent-flags/README.md

 A modified-shop module which changes all of the flags for each language to a consistent style.

+## Notes

-This module does not overwrite any files.
+-   This module does not overwrite any files.

-The MMLC currently does not copy over hidden files, you will need to manually add the file `/src/includes/external/grandeljay/consistent_flags/.htaccess`
+-   The MMLC currently does not copy over hidden files, you will need to manually add the file `/src/includes/external/grandeljay/consistent_flags/.htaccess`

 ## Installation